-Jane is the Programme Director of our Physician Associate portfolio within the School of Medicine and teaches across a range of subjects.
+Jane is the Programme Director of our Physician Associate portfolio within the School and teaches across a range of subjects.
 With expertise in many areas of clinical practice, Jane’s scholarship has led to collaborative projects with NHS hospital and community organisations.
 In recognition of contributions to teaching, Jane is a National Teaching Fellow of the Higher Education Academy.

-Jane joined the School of Medicine in 2016 to join the first cohort of Physician Associate students and is now the Programme Director.
+Jane joined the School in 2016 to join the first cohort of Physician Associate students and is now the Programme Director.
 Having trained as a nurse in Liverpool she joined what is now Liverpool Heart and Chest Hospital in 1990.
 She remained there until 1998 contributing to the care of patients in surgery, medicine and coronary care.
 Following a short but fruitful time at University Hospital Aintree (UHA) and University of Liverpool she moved into community care in 2000 where she developed the first Heart Failure Service in the North West in collaboration with UHA, one of her proudest achievements.
 Returning to University of Liverpool as a student she spent a year gaining MSc in Clinical Nursing which, mixed with her previous teaching experiences at the same HEI, inspired her achievement into the next stage of her career at UCLan, joining a team in Health Sciences to deliver post registration programmes to nurses and paramedics.
-Before moving to the School of Medicine she was Course Leader for both a post registration degree, and post graduate certificate in advanced practice, for all members of the multidisciplinary team in the NHS.
+Before moving to the School she was Course Leader for both a post-registration degree, and postgraduate certificate in advanced practice, for all members of the multidisciplinary team in the NHS.
 In her current role, developments continue including membership on the Trailblazer group for the Physician Associate Apprenticeship.
-As a member of the Physician Associate Schools Council she is a member of a group involved in GMC regulation.
+As a member of the Physician Associate Schools Council, she is a member of a group involved in GMC regulation.
 Relationships with NHS colleagues continue, as does curriculum development to respond to the changing needs of our graduate PAs and to keep the curriculum responsive to local needs.

 - PG Cert in Teaching & Learning in Higher Education, UCLan, 2012